sblisesivdin/pint/index.md

-**[Pint](http://sblisesivdin.github.io/pint)** is a powerful and user-friendly UI/GUI tool for conducting Density Functional Theory (DFT) and molecular dynamics (MD) calculations.
+**[Pint](http://sblisesivdin.github.io/pint)** is a powerful and user-friendly user interface (UI) tool for conducting Density Functional Theory (DFT) and molecular dynamics (MD) calculations.
 In the near future, machine learning features will be added.

 `gpaw-tools` is transitioning to `Pint`.